isai7710/ant-sim/README.md

 Processes user input events that are accessed or identified in the main game loop, particularly mouse clicks.
 Here we either

-1. Add a new ant when the add button is clicked, 1. first
+1. Add a new ant when the add button is clicked, or
-2. second
-3. third
+2. Updates target location for ants to seek with the `updateTarget(sf::Vector2f position)` method.
+This method first clears the target if its position matches the current target, and then sets a new target position for the ants while changing their behavior to seek that target.

+### Key members of the World class:

+- `std::vector<Ant> ants`: stores the ants currently in the simulation
+- `std::vector<Food> foodItems`: stores all the food crumbs in the simulation
+- `std::vector<Pheromone> pheromones`: stores all the pheromones currently dropped by ants in the simulation